rseah145/smw-term2/Journal_3_notes/Section A.md

 7. Service does its own decryption, validation, and creates its own final authenticatior message.
 The final authenticator message is sent back to the user
 ![image](../images/Pasted%20image%2020230814154406.png)

 All of these messages allow the user and the server to mutually authenticate each other and securely distribute a symmetric service session key, which allows the user and the service to communicate authentication info securely.
+(Up to 5:00 of the video)